Black Rapids Tours FAQ

 How should I dress?

 For summer visitors, a day pack will be provided and hiking poles if desired, though you are welcome to bring your own.
 You should bring all your own clothing and footwear, along with food, water, sunscreen, and anything else you want to bring on your tour.
 See clothing recommendations above.
 For winter visitors, a day pack will be provided along with snowshoes, ice cleats, headlamps, and goggles if necessary.
 Alpine touring skis are much more efficient than snowshoes but have a steeper learning curve; they can be rented at Beaver Sports in Fairbanks.
 More detailed recommendations will be sent based on the route you choose and the time of year your tour will occur.

 What outdoor gear should I bring?

 No glacier tours will require crampons, ice axes, or other technical ice climbing gear.
 I will provide ice cleats when beneficial.
 All glacier tours will only require simple hiking or snowshoeing.
 In the winter, if I have been able to scout a particular glacier I can guarantee whether you will see an ice cave there because ice caves don’t melt very much from late October into the spring.
 Castner, Canwell, & Black Rapids Glacier have all had ice caves of varying impressiveness every winter for the past several years.
-However, in the summer ice caves can change rapidly as they melt and many ice caves become inaccessible due to danger from falling rock & ice or because of water flowing through the cave, so generally I cannot offer ice cave tours May through September.
+However, in the summer ice caves can change rapidly as they melt and many ice caves become inaccessible due to danger from falling rock & ice or because of water flowing through the cave, so generally I cannot guarantee ice cave accessibility May through September.
 But ice caves are neat to look at from outside in the summer even if you can’t enter.
+When glacier surfaces are covered in snow, tours stick to the lower glacier moraines where there are no potentially unseen crevasses or moulins.